Sports Tourism and the Cévennes National Park: The Transmodern Choice

 | Revitalizing mountain biking through technological innovation. | |||

-Through this shaping—and thus this appropriation—of nature, the PNC and its service providers aim to protect this territory, one of the cornerstones of transmodernity.
+Through this shaping—and thus this appropriation—of nature, the PNC and its service providers aim to protect this territory, one of the strong pillars of transmodernity.
 In this regard, the PNC is doing everything in its power to promote a responsible and sustainable approach for future generations.
 The regulatory framework established by the government regarding national parks thus requires the population living within the park to take ecological considerations into account.
-This means that the scope for initiative among these residents is limited, and that the PNC holds the authority to protect this area.
+In other words, the scope for initiative among these residents is limited, and the PNC holds the authority to protect this area.

-“That said, I am well aware that there are also local stakeholders who often criticize us for imposing restrictions on general activities within the park itself, and not just on the trails or trails […].
-But once again, since the region is seeking ecological development through the forest, we must strive for the right balance and, therefore, forest harvesting in in the fall seems less problematic to us in terms of its impact on species.”
+“That said, I’m well aware that there are also local stakeholders who often criticize us for imposing restrictions on general activities within the park itself—and not just on the trails or trails […].
+But once again, since the region is seeking sustainable development through the forest, we must strive for the right balance and, therefore, forest management in in the fall seems to us to be less problematic in terms of its impact on species.”

 Xavier, PNC executive

 We can also highlight the department’s initiative to establish the “Gard pleine nature” label, which promotes ecological values at large-scale sporting events such as the “Gard Trail Challenge,” which features more than a dozen race dates.
-A phenomenon of transition (Corneloup, 2011) can be observed with the establishment of an eco-sports and organic lifestyle movement.
-Indeed, it can be observed that these competitions, which are part of modern and postmodern culture, are gradually becoming “transmodern” with the internal development of an ecological consciousness, while remaining consistent with the consumption patterns of the local population.
+A phenomenon of transition (Corneloup, 2011) can be observed with the emergence of an eco-sports and organic lifestyle movement.
+Indeed, it is evident that these competitions—which are part of modern and postmodern culture—are gradually becoming “transmodern” through the internal development of an ecological consciousness, while remaining consistent with the consumption patterns of local residents.

-“We’ve been pioneers in this area because the event has been around for 16 years, and we’ve been we’ve been offering organic products at our aid stations […] We’re not going to buy synthetic T-shirts made in China.
+“We’ve been pioneers in this area because the event has been around for 16 years, and for at least 12 of those years we’ve been offering organic products at our aid stations […] We’re not going to buy synthetic T-shirts made in China.
 We’d rather give runners a bottle of local apple juice or a jar of jam.
-Our podium prizes are mostly local products to promote the region and minimize unnecessary transport over thousands of miles.”
+Our podium prizes are mostly local products to promote the region and minimize unnecessary transportation over thousands of kilometers.”

 Pierre, sports event organizer and president of the cycling club.

 This approach can be described as “innovativeness” (Alban and Hubert, 2013), as it reflects the ability to develop and promote local resources in order to reverse a negative trend.
 It helps revitalize the local economy, is environmentally friendly, and sets the event apart from other competitions.
-This also demonstrates that environmental concerns have been fully embraced by the stakeholders and that initiatives are not merely confined to the National Park but have become a collective effort in which everyone is involved.
+This also demonstrates that environmental concerns have been fully integrated by the stakeholders and that initiatives are not simply limited to the National Park but have become a collective effort in which everyone is involved.
 One of the service providers interviewed, for example, has worked to become completely energy self-sufficient.
-For electricity, they installed solar panels; they also raise sheep and tend their vegetable garden for food.
+For electricity, they installed solar panels; they also raise sheep and tend their vegetable garden to grow their own food.

-In addition, these initiatives are accompanied by responsible communication; sports service providers aim to educate tourists in the Cévennes about environmental issues.
-For one of them, it is even “a duty.”
+Furthermore, these initiatives are accompanied by responsible communication; sports service providers aim to educate tourists visiting the Cévennes about environmental issues.
+For one of them, this is even “a duty.”
 Indeed, his business represents a return to a long-term perspective, in which greater attention is paid to the environment.
-This focus raises questions that he feels it is necessary to address.
+This focus raises potential questions, which he feels it is necessary to address.

 Antoine, the tour operator offering donkey treks.

-It is the concept of naturalness (Corneloup and Mao, 2010) that emerges from these actions, as nature is the defining feature of these practices, and every effort is made to enhance the immersive experience.
+It is, therefore, the concept of naturalness (Corneloup and Mao, 2010) that emerges from these actions, since nature is the defining feature of these practices, and every effort is made to enhance the participants’ immersion.

 Beyond nature conservation and protection, Luyckx (1999), one of the first researchers to focus on transmodernity, emphasizes the preservation of a balance between flora and fauna.
 This idea can be put into practice through the regulation of hunting.
-Indeed, the PNC has established, in cooperation with hunters, an association to oversee this activity.
-This oversight is essential because there is a requirement to hunt (during certain periods) within the heart of the PNC to prevent animals, particularly deer, from damaging the floral diversity.
+In fact, the PNC has established, in cooperation with hunters, an association to monitor this activity.
+This monitoring is essential because hunting is mandatory (during certain periods) in the heart of the PNC to prevent animals—particularly deer—from damaging the diversity of the flora.

-Based on the various initiatives described, we have thus been able to observe that the stakeholders seek not only to shape and make the territory their own, but also to make it attractive by promoting a certain quality of life based on sharing and an eco-friendly lifestyle.
-All these codes and values align with the transmodern cultural form; it is now important to understand how and by what means they have taken root within this territory.
+Based on the various initiatives described, we have thus been able to analyze that the stakeholders seek not only to shape and make the territory their own, but also to make it attractive by promoting a certain quality of life based on sharing and an eco-friendly lifestyle.
+All of these codes and values correspond to the transmodern cultural form; it is now important to understand how and by what means they have taken root within this territory.

 The first point to highlight is collective cognitive learning (Argyiris and Schön, 1978), which facilitates the innovation process at the PNC.
-The presence of a rich and diverse network of organizations, the organization of numerous events, and the wide range of tourism offerings are tangible indicators of the region’s dynamism.
-The complete autonomy of one of the service providers and the spotlight placed on local products at certain events reveal the strength of this region and foster a sense of stability and independence from the current capitalist system.
-Finally, we observed that stakeholders in the PNC are striving to overcome the constraints associated with preserving the biodiversity of their land in order to maintain an active region.
-The innovative conceptsmentioned2 thus attest to a region in motion and the maintenance of an evolutionary process (Mathevet et al., 2010), preserving the region’s future potential.
-We have therefore compared the Cévennes region with Corrado’s (2010) observations on the factors fostering social innovation: having a dynamic, independent, and evolving territory.
+The presence of a rich and diverse network of associations, the organization of numerous events, and the wide range of tourism offerings are tangible indicators of the region’s dynamism.
+The complete autonomy of one of the service providers and the spotlight placed on local products at certain events reveal the strength of this region and foster a certain stability and independence from the current capitalist system.
+Finally, we observed that stakeholders in the PNC are striving to overcome the restrictions associated with preserving the biodiversity of their land in order to maintain a vibrant region.
+The innovative conceptsmentioned2 thus attest to a region in motion and to the continuation of an evolutionary process (Mathevet et al., 2010), preserving the region’s future potential.
+We therefore compared the Cévennes region with Corrado’s (2010) observations on the factors that foster social innovation: having a dynamic, independent, and evolving territory.
 It is clear that the Cévennes align with these assertions.

-The second key aspect of how this knowledge economy operates lies in the expertise of individuals contracted by the PNC.
-These individuals, working alongside local elected officials who can leverage their influence and local standing, draw on their practical experience and theoretical knowledge to foster a proactive dynamic within the region, which ultimately facilitates the acceptance of various innovations (Bourdeau, 2009).
-This knowledge is evident, for example, in the “starry sky” certification recently obtained following a modification of the public lighting system.
+The second element concerning the functioning of this knowledge economy relates to the expertise of individuals under contract with the PNC.
+These individuals, supported by local elected officials who can draw on their power and local influence, use their experience and theoretical knowledge to foster a proactive dynamic in the region, which ultimately facilitates the acceptance of various innovations (Bourdeau, 2009).
+This knowledge is evident, for example, in the “starry sky” certification recently obtained following a modification to the public lighting system.
 In reality, it is not innovative to rethink and reduce public lighting during off-peak hours at night in order to save money.
-However, the innovation lies in the way this lighting is redesigned to allow people to appreciate the full beauty of the starry sky while avoiding disturbance to crepuscular species.
-This idea also generates tourism activity because it offers a new angle of appeal for the region.
-We see the same scenario at the Prat Peyrot ski resort.
+However, the innovation lies in the way this lighting has been redesigned to allow people to appreciate the full beauty of the starry sky while avoiding disturbance to crepuscular species.
+This idea also generates tourism because it offers a new angle of appeal for the region.
+We see a similar situation at the Prat Peyrot ski resort.
 Indeed, this small resort, equipped

-relying solely on ski lifts, was becoming a vulnerable area due to its lack of appeal when compared to other French ski resorts.
-However, just as Fourny (1996) demonstrated in the mid-Alpine region, stakeholders in the PNC recognized a certain potential to be unlocked thanks to the area’s well-preserved environment.
-That is why the PNC delegated the management of this resort to a private operator so that it could invest in the area and restore its appeal through a functional transformation—that is, revitalizing the resort from a more ecological perspective and offering activities year-round.
+With only ski lifts, the area had become vulnerable due to its lack of appeal compared to other French ski resorts.
+However, just as Fourny (1996) demonstrated for mid-range Alpine mountains, stakeholders in the PNC recognized a certain potential to be unlocked thanks to the area’s well-preserved environment.
+For this reason, the PNC delegated the management of this resort to a private contractor so that it could invest in the area and restore its appeal through a functional transformation—that is, revitalizing the resort with a more eco-friendly approach and offering activities year-round.
 Thus, it can be said that new services are now being offered.

-“ The idea is to involve the local community in the planning process to develop a strategy that is, of course, compatible with the national park and its regulatory requirements, but above all, one that is unique and effective in attracting visitors from the surrounding area: Montpellier, …”
+“ The idea is to involve the region in the planning process in order to establish a positioning that is, of course, compatible with the national park and its regulatory constraints, but above all, original and relevant enough to attract visitors from the catchment area: Montpellier, …”

 Xavier, PNC executive

-Indeed, a functional transformation (Mangematin and Thuderoz, 2004) introduces new services that can bring about more or less profound and lasting changes in behavior, while also generating positive impacts for the region.
-Through these initiatives, we come to understand that the knowledge in question is one of the keys to this innovative region and that it helps to reveal the region’s potential and strengths.
+Indeed, a functional transformation (Mangematin and Thuderoz, 2004) brings about new services that can alter behaviors to a greater or lesser extent and in a lasting way, while also having positive impacts on the region.
+Through these initiatives, we come to understand that the knowledge in question is one of the keys to this innovative region and that it helps reveal the region’s potential and strengths.

 The third element directly concerns the organization of the PNC, whose project-based approach could be described as transmodern.
 Indeed, this organization is governed by a horizontal governance model (Gerbaux and Marcelpoil, 2006).
-This model is defined by the consensus and agreements established among the various stakeholders to ensure that regulations or decisions are adopted.
-In this context, a process of reflexivity (Giddens, 1994) takes hold, as local actors incorporate diverse opinions into their deliberations to find the best solution.
-Indeed, greater authority is granted tostakeholders³ in defining the projects to be implemented (Deldèvre and Hérat, 2012), which also strengthens their sense of belonging.
-Those involved are thus mobilized toward territorial constructivism (Corneloup and Mao, 2010), which limits overarching public policies and facilitates personal initiatives (community, entrepreneurial, and individual actions).
+This model is defined by all the consensus and agreements established among the various stakeholders to ensure that regulations or decisions are adopted.
+In line with this approach, a process of reflexivity (Giddens, 1994) takes hold, as local actors incorporate diverse opinions into their deliberations to find the best solution.
+Indeed,stakeholders³ are granted greater authority in defining the projects to be implemented (Deldèvre and Hérat, 2012), which also strengthens their sense of belonging.
+Those involved are thus mobilized toward a form of territorial constructivism (Corneloup and Mao, 2010) that limits overarching public policies and facilitates personal initiatives (community, entrepreneurial, and individual actions).
 Within the PNC, this governance operates through eight different thematic committees (tourism, cultural heritage, biodiversity, etc.) bringing together

-52 members to discuss and reach agreements deemed “acceptable” to all stakeholders (Corneloup, 2011):
+52 members to discuss and reach agreements deemed “acceptable” to each stakeholder (Corneloup, 2011):

-“For example, we have a tourism commission that includes local elected officials and managers.
-I’m thinking of nature project managers, tourism offices, and accommodation providers—basically, people like that, about twenty of them who meet regularly to shape the organization’s policies.”
+“For example, we have a tourism committee that includes local elected officials and administrators.
+I’m thinking of nature program coordinators, tourism offices, and accommodation providers—basically, people like that—about twenty people who meet regularly to develop the organization’s policies.”

 Xavier, PNC executive

-In the same vein, we can highlight the initiative by the Pays Viganais Community of Municipalities (CCPV), which commissioned students in the Master’s 2 program in Sports Tourism Management (University of Montpellier) to conduct a feasibility study*.
-We note that, despite the CCPV’s “traditional” organizational structure, several innovative events have been organized in line with the identified values.
+Along the same lines, we can highlight the initiative by the Pays Viganais Community of Municipalities (CCPV), which commissioned students in the Master’s 2 program in Sports Tourism Management (University of Montpellier) to conduct a feasibility study*.
+We observe, therefore, that despite the CCPV’s “traditional” organizational structure, several innovative events are aligned with the identified values.
 A survey was therefore conducted among residents.

-This initiative is based on the principles of horizontal governance, opening up the discussion to residents, empowering them, and fostering a sense of belonging.
+This initiative is based on the principles of horizontal governance, which opens up the discussion to residents, empowers them, and strengthens their sense of belonging.

-The final element reflects the strong policy of inclusion of the peripheral zone within the core area of the PNC, particularly with regard to initiatives promoting sustainable development and fostering collective intelligence.
+The final element reflects the strong policy of inclusion of the peripheral zone within the core area of the PNC, with regard to actions undertaken to promote sustainable development and to foster collective intelligence.
 A simple example from the tourism sector can be cited.
-The Cévennes Eco-Tourism Association, which brings together all service providers who have signed the European Charter for Sustainable Tourism, has approximately sixty members.
-More than half of the members are located outside the core park area** and are therefore not subject to the strict regulatory framework, which means they are taking a personal initiative to join a collective that defends shared and sustainable values.
-Ecological solidarity (Mathevet et al., 2010) as well as collective intelligence are thus established through this association.
-In this regard, the PNC public agency provides logistical and some financial support to the association to increase its visibility and facilitate its activities, which represents an opportunity to be seized upon joining.
+The Cévennes Eco-Tourism Association, which brings together all service providers who have signed the European Charter for Sustainable Tourism, has about sixty members.
+More than half of the members are located outside the park’s core area** and are therefore not subject to the strict regulatory framework, which means they are taking personal initiative to join a collective that champions shared, sustainable values.
+Ecological solidarity (Mathevet et al., 2010) and collective intelligence are thus fostered through this association.
+In this regard, the PNC’s public agency provides logistical and some financial support to the association to increase its visibility and facilitate its activities, which represents an opportunity worth seizing upon joining.
 Indeed, the “win-win” principle mentioned by Lahaye (2009) remains relevant today.
-If tourism service providers are environmentally conscious and commit through this association to adhering to the European Charter for Sustainable Tourism, then they will receive support for their projects.
+If tourism service providers are environmentally conscious and commit, through this association, to adhering to the European Charter for Sustainable Tourism, then they will receive support for their projects.
 They will thus be able to rely on the members of this organization (including the PNC) and will, in a sense, be fully integrated into the regional dynamic.
-On the other hand, the PNC recruits new members, and all these members then act as facilitators promoting the National Park’s sustainable policy.
-Furthermore, this solidarity and collective intelligence can also be reflected in the informal relationships between stakeholders.
+On the other hand, the PNC recruits new members, and all these members then act as facilitators who promote the National Park’s sustainability policy.
+Furthermore, this solidarity and collective intelligence can also be reflected in the informal relationships among stakeholders.
 Indeed, these small arrangements are put in place for the benefit of everyone, but above all for the benefit of the region:

-“As for me, someone who walks by here on Sundays, on the street, when the tourist office is closed, well, I can give people maps of Le Vigan so they know what’s in town.
+“As for me, someone who walks by here on Sundays—on the street—the tourist office is closed, so, I can give people maps of Le Vigan so they know what’s in town.
 And that’s separate from promoting an activity. […] [Then] when it comes to directing people who want to go biking.
 In a way, the tourist offices are working for us.”

 Olivier, the tour operator offering bike tours

 Through these four elements, it is clear that the establishment of this knowledge economy has enabled the residents of the PNC to harness their intangible (and infinite) resources in the service of a transmodern project.
 These resources—which consist of their intelligence and inventiveness (Liefooghe, 2014)—are efficiently utilized through innovation to serve their community.
-These resources can take the form of actions such as reducing public lighting, or organizational structures such as the establishment of horizontal governance, and they enable the maintenance of the territorial evolutionary process (Mathevet et al., 2010).
+These resources can take the form of actions—such as reducing street lighting—or organizational structures—such as the establishment of horizontal governance—and help sustain the region’s evolutionary process (Mathevet et al., 2010).
 Despite this, we have observed a two-speed dynamic between the PNC and local authorities.
 Indeed, the PNC’s very strict regulatory framework limits the initiatives taken by local actors to revitalize the region, which generates some conflicts.
-In practice, local actors do not always understand why they are denied certain avenues or activities.
-Frustrations then arise, which can ultimately undermine the proper functioning of the solidarity mentioned above.
+In practical terms, local actors do not always understand why they are denied access to certain paths or certain activities.
+This leads to frustration, which can ultimately undermine the effective functioning of the solidarity mechanisms mentioned above.

 Conclusion

-This study has helped us understand the complexity of protecting biodiversity in a predominantly forested rural area that is also inhabited, given that other factors come into play, such as its dynamics or its development for tourism.
+This study has helped us understand the complexity of protecting biodiversity in a predominantly forested rural area that is also inhabited, since other factors come into play, such as its dynamics or its development for tourism.
 Above all, it has helped us understand how sports tourism activities can reflect the predominance of a particular cultural form.
-Indeed, we observed the emergence in the region of a third generation of sports professionals, bringing with them the codes of an underlying culture.
+Indeed, we observed the emergence in the region of a third generation of sports professionals, who bring with them the codes of an underlying culture.
 Sports technicians (1st generation) and sports service marketers (2nd generation) are now being replaced by recreational eco-developers (Corneloup et al., 2006).
 It is clear that this new wave is the result of the transmodern movement taking place within the PNC region.
-Moreover, if we revisit Luyckx’s (1999) concept, which defines transmodernity as a five-tiered iceberg, we observe a region fully aligned with this culture.
-Indeed, if we focus on the first level—the lowest tier of the iceberg—described as humanity, which, refusing to abandon all hope for future life, unconsciously shifts its mindset to counter this phenomenon of destruction, which can be represented by the excesses of the capitalist system.
-In this case, we have been able to demonstrate that the Cévennes population has indeed adopted a sustainable lifestyle through the production of natural products or, indeed, the operation of an eco-sports and organic-living chain.
+Moreover, if we draw on Luyckx’s (1999) concept—which defines transmodernity as a five-level iceberg—we observe a region fully aligned with this culture.
+Indeed, if we focus on the first level—the lowest level of the iceberg—described as humanity, which, refusing to abandon all hope for the future, unconsciously shifts its mindset to counter this phenomenon of destruction, which can be represented by the excesses of the capitalist system.
+In this case, we have been able to demonstrate that the population of the Cévennes has indeed adopted a sustainable lifestyle through the production of “naturalness” or, alternatively, the operation of an eco-sports and organic-living network.
 Regarding the second level, Luyckx describes the abandonment of patriarchal society, with its pillars of power, control, and conquest.
-We can take the example of Anne Legile, the current director of the PNC, to confirm the recognition of women’s roles.
-The third level, meanwhile, highlights the transition from a modern and postmodern society centered on objects to a transmodernity that gives more space to nature.
+We can cite the example of Anne Legile, the current director of the PNC, to confirm that the role of women is being taken into account.
+The third level, meanwhile, highlights the transition from a modern and postmodern society centered on objects to a transmodernity that makes more room for nature.
 The cultural blending and transcultural nature of outdoor sports are clear evidence of this ongoing transition.
 Next, the fourth level is described as the shift from a capitalist economy to a green economy.
-However, more than just a green economy, our field analysis revealed a transformation toward a knowledge economy that promotes innovation and cooperation in the service of a sustainable lifestyle.
+However, beyond a green economy, our field analysis revealed a transformation toward a knowledge economy that promotes innovation and cooperation in the service of a sustainable lifestyle.

 Finally, regarding the few conflicts arising from the enforcement of National Park regulations, we suggest that the PNC make an additional educational effort to foster public acceptance of the restrictions.
 According to Arnaud and Naulleau (2015), three “best practices” can be recommended.
-The first involves explaining that there are no other alternatives; the second involves viewing residents as assets rather than costs; and the third presents the project as a long-term initiative, allowing stakeholders to visualize their future role.
+The first is to explain that there are no other alternatives; the second involves viewing residents as assets rather than costs; and the third is to present the project from a long-term perspective, allowing stakeholders to visualize their future role.

 Bibliography

 Argyris, C. and D. Schön (1978).
-Organizational Learning: A Theory of Action Perspective, Massachusetts, Addison-Wesley.
+Organizational Learning: A Theory of Action Perspective, Massachusetts: Addison-Reading.

 Alban, N., & Hubert, G. (2013).
 The National Park Model Put to the Test in the Field.
 [VertigO] The Electronic Journal of Environmental Sciences, 13(2).